tatumio/tatum-js/examples/xdc-example/README.md

 - send XDC to another wallet
 - check the balance of your wallet
 - How to send transaction using kms
-- generate virtual account for XLM
+- generate virtual account for XDC
-- assign deposit address to virtual account
+- generate deposit address for virtual account

 ## How to start